paskalian/RetSpoofer/README.md

         ;
 }
 ```
-This is the source code of the example process which exports some functions (not a must, made it like this so I can easily get the address of it on my dll) and checks if any of those functions were called from it's own module.
+This is the source code of the example process which our dll gets injected into in the image.
+It exports some functions (not a must, made it like this so I can easily get the address of it on my dll) and checks if any of those functions were called from it's own module.

 ## Usage
 ```cpp